victorlim4/code-analyzer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The JavaScript Code Quality Validator is a Node.js module that helps you ensure the quality of your JavaScript code.
+A Node.js module that helps you ensure the quality of your JavaScript code.
 It goes beyond basic linting to perform various checks for code quality, coding standards, and performance optimization.

 ## Features